-The Central Coast is an hour north of Sydney CBD and is part of the Greater Sydney Metropolitan Area although it is still considered a region in its own right.
-It is located halfway between Sydney and Newcastle (the largest regional city in NSW) putting it at the centre of a population of around six million people.
+The Central Coast is an hour north of Sydney CBD and is located halfway between Sydney and Newcastle which is the largest regional city in NSW putting it at the centre of a population of around six million people.

 The Central Coast encompasses a total area of 1,680 square kilometres including more than 80 kilometres of coastline.
 Around 70% of this area comprises national parks, state forest, bushland, agricultural land and waterways.